BIDO: An Out-Of-Distribution Resistant Image-based Malware Detector: Our Approach

-In this section, we convert the DEX files into RGB images.
-A DEX file can be divided into three sections: header, index and data.
-To reduce the redundancy of DEX images, we discard the header and data sections and only convert the index to an image.
+Different from existing methods, we only convert the index part of the DEX files into images, discarding the header and data parts.
 The reasons for our decision are as follows:

-\begin{itemize} \item The function of the header is to define the locations of other sections in the DEX file by the \texttt{size} and \texttt{offset} tags, which do not contain any malware-relevant information. \item The data section contains the bytecode, debug information, and other runtime elements, usually accounting for 80\% of a DEX file.
-Even for malware, most of the elements in the data part are legitimate.
-Converting it into an image tends to increase the probability that will classify the sample as benign. \item The index section serves as a metadata directory, allowing the Android runtime to efficiently locate and reference various components during execution.
-For malware detection, the index can reveal suspicious or uncommon API calls (e.g., SMS sending, root access), abnormal code patterns, or references to obfuscated packages. \end{itemize}

-The process of generating a DEX image is detailed in Algorithm~\ref{alg:image}.
-Initially, the DEX file is converted into a hexadecimal number string (Line 1).
-Using the specified height $H_d$ and width $W_d$ of the DEX image, the \texttt{idx} variable identifies the position of each pixel.
-Lines 7-13 define each pixel, where every two hexadecimal numbers correspond to a three-channel pixel (e.g., red, green, and blue).
-The hexadecimal numbers are then converted into decimal values through “and" and “shift" operations.
-For instance, with the six hexadecimal digits \texttt{0x868812}, the resulting pixel values are (R=134, G=136, B=18).
-To ensure consistent dimensions, images are padded with zeros as needed.
-Ultimately, the decimal matrix is saved as a jpg image $I_{dex}\in\mathbb{R}^{H_d\times W_d\times 3}$.
-In comparison to grayscale representations, RGB images offer richer textures and greater spatial detail for DL algorithms.